This Instant Pot Lentil Soup is perfect for an easy lunch or comforting dinner, and it’s full of vegetables and flavor.

 Items recommended for this Instant Pot Lentil Soup recipe (some affiliate links included):

 Lock on the lid to your pot, and cook for 15 minutes.
 You can either do the quick-release or natural release at the end of the cooking time.
-Your bacon should be finished and cooling, and ready to put on top of the soup.
-Lunch is served!
+Lunch or dinner is served!

 A quick and easy lentil soup full of vegetables and flavor.